eddiechapman/out-there-website/README.md

 - **`content`** (*str, markdown*)

-    The body of the news article.
+    The body of the article.
 Anything below the metadata section is considered to be `content`.
 Full markdown syntax support.

-### News example
+### Video example

 ```
-title: New example announcement!
+title: New example video!
-template: news
+template: video

-This is the body of the annoucement.
+This is the body of the video article.
 I can use **markdown** `syntax`.
 ```

 ## Events